To answer “How to create a video wall”, let’s first quickly define what a video wall is and why you might want one…

 No redundancy – If your player or matrix has a hardware failure, your entire video wall will fail with it.
 You can always have a backup of each device, however, that’s a costly endeavor.
 It’s worth looking at a robust and well-suited device for your experience.

-More costly hardware – The more screens you want to run with your digital signage device, the more power that device requires.
+More costly hardware – The more screens you want to run with your Digital Signage device, the more power that device requires.
 A traditional 2×2 video wall will allow a 4K player to run 1080p (HD) across each device, however, if you’re looking at a larger video wall, you should consider the hardware you select as your video wall driver.

 Dedicated multi-output device

 Like the Matrox device, a dedicated multi-output player works in the same way.
-The key difference is that both the player for the digital signage content and the Matrox device are all within one dedicated player.
+The key difference is that both the player for the Digital Signage content and the Matrox device are all within one dedicated player.
 In essence, it’s the same setup as most PC’s you go out and buy today that have a graphics card that supports multiple outputs.
-The difference is that these devices are dedicated to video walls and digital signage so don’t come with all the additional bloatware required to create your video wall.
+The difference is that these devices are dedicated to video walls and Digital Signage so don’t come with all the additional bloatware required to create your video wall.
 A great example of one such device is the NUC Excelsior which is custom-built for the job.

 Overall the experience with the dedicated multi-output device is nearly identical to the video wall matrix, however, having one standalone device can offer benefits and negatives depending on what you’re looking to achieve.